 You have a few different ways to move emails to folders in Gmail.
 Probably the simplest way is to use the Move to option in the toolbar.

-Step 1: Select the email you want to move in your inbox.
+Step 1: Select the email you want to move in your inbox by ticking its corresponding checkbox.

-Step 3: Choose the folder where you want to place the email.
+Step 3: From the menu that appears, choose the folder where you want to place the email.

 Step 4: You can also move an email to the folder by doing one of the following: